PiotrTrzpil/akka-stream-websocket/README.markdown

 ## Akka Streams WebSockets

-Bridging WebSockets into Akka Strems based on the `https://github.com/wandoulabs/spray-websocket` project
+Bridging WebSockets into Akka Streams based on the `https://github.com/wandoulabs/spray-websocket` project

 A server: